Cuper2/snake/README.md

-Simple snake game written in 38 lines of code
+Simple snake game written in 37 lines of code.
 There's only max one statement on each line